Bandwidth/redux-facet-pagination/README.md

 To set the page size, you can provide the `pageSize` prop to your container.
 When the container dispatches the initializing action, it will utilize your provided value.
 Consider using `recompose`'s `withProps` helper within your container definition if you don't need the page size to change.

 You can also change the page size at any time by providing it as a second parameter to `setPage`.
 This can enable patterns where the user is allowed to customize the number of items they want to see on the screen.

+### `withPagination(selectItems)`

+A lighter-weight higher-order-component that just provides pagination data, but does not compute a paginated list. `withPagination` will provide `currentPage`, `pageSize`, `pageCount`, `setPage`, `nextPage`, and `previousPage`.

+`selectItems` has the same usage as `withPaginatedData`.
+It's required to calculate the total page count.

+This smaller container may be useful if you want to implement your pagination controls as a separate container from your data view.

 ### `paginationReducer`